danrot/master-thesis/01_introduction.md

 This feature enables the possibility to share code written for Symfony2 across different projects.
 The Sulu project offers multiple of these bundles, which can be separately activated or deactivated.
-Sulu is also using many other third party and symfony bundles.
+Sulu is also using many other third party and Symfony bundles.

 ### PHPCR
 PHPCR is a set of interfaces for accessing a content repository.
 It is an adapted version of the Java Content Repository.

 The API is built with content management in mind.
-PHPCR stores weak structured data as documents in hierachical trees, so it combines the best of document-oriented and XML databases.
+PHPCR stores weak structured data as documents in hierarchical trees, so it combines the best of document-oriented and XML databases.
 In addition to that it also adds features like searching, versioning and access control. [see @phpcr2014a]